 The goals you set for your summer will be personal, and everyone’s goals will look different, even within your own family.
 Once you have your broad goals like we discussed above, you’ll want to write down more specific things you’ll want to accomplish in each of those areas.

-For example, from my broad goals, I broke it down to:
+For example, from my broad goals, I broke them down to:

-- Spiritual growth: daily time spent reading God’s Word, and in prayer; read a couple of inspirational books.
+- Spiritual growth: What is a good summer reading goal?
+Daily time spent reading God’s Word and in prayer; read a couple of inspirational books.

 - Recreation/fun with family: I planned one activity a week to focus on quality time with those I love.